Eventyret/PokeDash/README.md

     This makes it easy to scaffold out components that we use in the project, saving time and give more time to focus on developing the application rather than create all the files, import them etc.

 - [Chart.js](https://www.chartjs.org/)
-    ChartJS was my choice to render graphs in this project, there are plenty of others like D3js, TauCharts,  C3.js etc but due to the flexibility and that it works with some components for angular making it native to load in it ment that the choice was easy.
+    ChartJS was my choice to render graphs in this project, there are plenty of others like D3js, TauCharts,  C3.js etc but due to the flexibility and that it works with some components for angular making it native to load in it meant that the choice was easy.
     > ChartJS is an open-source Javascript library.

 - [Lodash](https://lodash.com/)